SNOmad1/Cardinal-Project/README.md

 - [Fastify](https://www.npmjs.com/package/fastify) - HTTP server.
 - [ws.js](https://www.npmjs.com/package/ws) - WebSocket server.
 Clients use the native `WebSocket` browser API.
 - [Swiper](https://swiperjs.com/) - HTML carousels on deskop and mobile in all apps.
-- [howler.js](https://howlerjs.com/) - HTML5 audio playback in Cardinal Music.
+- [howler.js](https://howlerjs.com/) - HTML5 audio playback in Cardinal Music; gets wrapped by Boogietime.js.

 ## Roadmap

 **Short term:**
-- Music app mobile PWA
+- Music app PWA.
-- More music features and upgrades
+- More music features and upgrades.
+- More server features and upgrades.

 **Medium term:**
-- Photos app
+- Photos app release.
+Development has already begun.
-- `server -> internet -> client` data streaming to remove the LAN-only constraint
+- `server -> internet -> client` data streaming to remove the LAN-only constraint.

 ## Development Philosophy

 Cardinal apps embrace a few simple concepts.

-- **Privacy above all**
-  - Nothing in the apps is tracked.
-Nothing is sent to a server.
-There's no bundled analytics software.
-No email address or account required.
-The apps should feel like modern old school software.
 - **As platformless as possible**
   - Web technology is platformless.
 It is flexible and accessible.
 It is modern, fast, reliable, and without a corporation gatekeeping an app store.
 Cardinal apps are designed to run platformless first, i.e., no native app, instead just running in some web browser.
 By designing for the web first, more code covers more platforms.
   - Native apps are used to wrap the web apps, to provide them with system functionality that web apps don't normally have.
-Things like file system access or access to the media keys on a keyboard, but also less obvious things like multiprocessing and better databases.
+File system access, multiprocessing, better databases, and much more.
+- **Privacy above all**
+  - Nothing in the apps is tracked.
+Nothing is sent to a server.
+There's no bundled analytics software.
+No email address or account required.
+The apps should feel like modern old school software.
 - **Offline first**
   - Building on the modern old school approach, Cardinal apps are all designed around never having internet access.
 The UI shouldn't feel lacking just because the user doesn't want to download hundreds of artist images or album covers.